Top 13 Things to Do on the Big Island of Hawaii with Kids

 4. Book a Waterfall Site-Seeing Tour

 The waterfalls on the Big Island are a top thing to do on the Big Island.
-To see more than one guided by an expert (and even get to swim under one), a guided tour is a great option.
+A guided tour is a great option to see more than one guided by an expert (and even get to swim under one).

 5. Go Ziplining